iusecookies64/notes/content/SQL/SQL Basics.md

 └─────────────┴────────────────┴────────────────┴───────────────┘
 ```

 While altering the table we can either keep the newly added column blank or we could set a **default** value (as mentioned above) to it.
-Lets run the query by adding a default value to the newly added column.

 ### Update table